oshaughnessy/sierramountainll/_pages/softball-alt.md

 go through the 2023 season.
 {: .notice--warning }

+#### Ground Rules

+- Parent or coach can serve as umpire
+- 5 run limit per team inning

 #### Stealing

 Once a ball is under the control of the pitcher, runners may not